How to Prepare Your Investment Portfolio for a Recession

 These words are written and uttered so often because it is true; the market reacts to numerous factors, and you cannot predict what will happen based on past experience.
 How long do recessions last?
 It depends.
 Let’s look at how the markets have been affected by recessions in the past.

 The S&P 500 does not fully represent the stock market; it only includes 500 of the biggest publicly traded companies listed on the U.S. Stock exchanges.
 However, the S&P 500 has long been considered a good proxy for the equities market.
 But this is where it gets tricky; the S&P generally faces a steep decline before the recession is officially labeled and has bottomed out an average of four months before the recession ends.
 This means the worst is over for stocks before the rest of the economy sees its worst.
 Knowing that interest rates drop during a recession or contraction in the business cycle, bond prices tend to increase as interest rates and inflation decrease.
-However, many factors effect a bond’s price like creditworthiness and the duration of the investment.
+However, many factors affect a bond’s price like creditworthiness and the duration of the investment.
 The only thing we know for sure is that prices will either go up, down, or stay the same.

 This uncertainty highlights the need for portfolio rebalancing and diversification in your financial planning.
 Economist Harry Markowitz earned the Nobel prize with his dissertation on “Portfolio Selection.”
 This paper transformed the landscape of portfolio management and formalized the investor trade-off—the relationship between risk and return.
 When selecting assets for a portfolio, we are balancing the most risk-averse investments, such as T-bills and their lower returns, with investments like stocks that can produce a high return but also carry a higher risk.
 Markowitz’s theory is what we are referring to when we talk about an investment portfolio.